-Sheltering in Place can be used for a variety of incidents; Sheltering in Place is not a Lock Down and is mainly differentiated in that it is primarily used in severe weather or for toxic or hazardous material inhalant exposure
+Sheltering in Place can be used for a variety of incidents; Sheltering in Place is not a Lock Down and is mainly differentiated in that it is primarily used in severe weather or for toxic or hazardous material inhalant exposure in the immediate vicinity.

-Actions designed to move students, visitors, faculty, and staff to the safest and most secure location of a building in the wake of a hazardous material, air quality issue, train derailment or similar events.
+Actions designed to move students, visitors, faculty, and staff to the safest and most secure location of a building in the wake of a weather related event such as a tornado, hazardous material spill, air quality issue, train derailment or similar events.